kedacore/keda-docs/content/docs/2.12/authentication-providers/gcp-workload-identity.md

 podIdentity:
   provider: gcp # Optional.
 Default: none
 ```
-### Steps to setup Workload Identity
+### Steps to set up Workload Identity
-If you are using podIdentity provider as `gcp`, you need to setup workload identity as below and your GKE cluster must have Workload Identity enabled.
+If you are using podIdentity provider as `gcp`, you need to set up workload identity as below and your GKE cluster must have Workload Identity enabled.

 * You need to create a GCP IAM service account with proper permissions to retrive metrics for particular scalers.